kirilcvetkov/LocalStorage-PHP-Session-Sync/README.md

 The primary use case for LocalStorage-PHP-Session-Sync involves retrieving a JWT (JSON Web Token) stored in the browser's Local Storage and transferring it to the PHP Session.
 This process ensures authentication synchronization across different platforms.

-1. index.php - start the session
+1. Land on `index.php` and start the session
+2. If logged in, do nothing
-2. make a JavaScript fetch call to setSession.php - transfers the JWT to the PHP Session
+3. If not, make a JS `fetch()` call to `setSession.php` which transfers the JWT to the PHP Session
+    - I've implemented a basic authentication for this script
+4. Redirect to `login.php`
-3. redirect back to login.php - check if logged in
+    - if logged in, redirect to `index.php`
+    - if not, present login form
+5. Clicking on the login button, mocks-up authentication and redirects to `index.php`

 ## File Description